-You will not feel the catheter moving around inside your chest but you may be aware of an occasional missed or extra heartbeat.
-If you experience any chest pain you must inform the staff.
+You may experience some mild discomfort at the site of the tube in the wrist or groin.
+This is not an indication that anything is wrong.
+If you are aware of any discomfort please inform the nurse in the catheter laboratory where your procedure will take place.
+You will not feel the catheter moving around your chest but you may be aware of an occasional missed or extra heartbeat.
+If you do experience any chest pain you must inform the staff.